cloudflare-extension/unconventional-pg-queries/docs/actions/insert.md

 ```

 ### Upsert
 Adding the `conflict` field with `action: ConflictResolution.doUpdate` to your query definition converts the insert method into an upsert.
-In the example below, if a row already exists with the `email: john.smith@test.com` and the `email` column has a unique constraint on it, that row will be updated instead of inserted anew.
+In the example below, if a row already exists with  `email: john.smith@test.com` and the `email` column has a unique constraint on it, that row will be updated instead of inserted anew.

-Alternatively `action: ConflictResolution.doNothing` will skip that piece of data.
+Alternatively `action: ConflictResolution.doNothing` will ignore the conflict and do neither an insert nor an update.

+Note that Postgres only supports conflict resolution on a single column (e.g. `email`) or on a composite key (e.g. `(firstName, lastName)`).
+Conflict resolution is not supported on two distinct columns simultaneously.

 **Definition**
 ```ts